 In 2015 Andrea was appointed Curatorial Fellow at Museums Northumberland resulting in a co-curated exhibition with Guidepost Social Club CIU with funding from bait, ACE Creative People & Places.
 This marked the beginning of working for bait Museums Northumberland on a five-year project working with the ex-mining community in South East Northumberland on art commissions exploring the community identity and heritage.

-Andrea took up the role of Associate at Arts & Heritage in 2015 and is now Senior Curator (part-time) leading on Meeting Point, an ACE funded programme to support museums resilience through the development of contemporary art commissions in response to heritage.
+Andrea took up the role of Associate at Arts & Heritage in 2015 and is now Senior Curator (part-time) leading on Meeting Point, an Arts Council England funded programme to support museums resilience through the development of contemporary art commissions in response to heritage.

-BA (Hons) History of Art and Modern Design
+BA (Hons) History of Art and Modern Design, University of Leicester

 Post Graduate Diploma Gallery and Museum Studies, University of Manchester